High School Dual Credit

 - Apply using this link: https://uwosh.edu/capp/students/apply/

-- Please note that completing the online form is only 1/2 of the application process.
+- Please note that completing the online form is only half of the application process.
 If you do NOT do the online application now, the student can NOT enroll in the program later.
 However, by applying now, the student CAN decide NOT to take the course for college credits.

 - Need help in understanding how the credit transfers to your desired 2 or 4 year institution?
 Use transferology.com or contact the University directly.